Stochastic dynamics at the back of a gene drive eradication wave: Models

 \subsection{Discrete stochastic model}

-To observe wild-type recolonisation events, we need to consider a stochastic discrete model, based on the allele dynamics described by system \eqref{eq:par_ger_nD_nW}.
-We denote the number of drive and wild-type alleles at spatial site $x$ and time $t$ as:
+To observe wild-type recolonisation events, we need to consider a stochastic discrete model, based on the allele dynamics described by system \eqref{eq:par_ger_nD_nW}. \lk{In the following, we present this model in one spatial dimension, however it can easily be extended in two spatial dimensions (see Section \ref{sec:1D-2D}).} We denote the number of drive and wild-type alleles at spatial site $x$ and time $t$ as:

 In our stochastic simulations, each individual reproduces, dies and disperses independently of the reproduction, death, and dispersal of others.
 We alternate between two types of events: 1) allele production/disappearance in each spatial site and 2) allele migration in the neighbouring spatial sites.
-During one time unit, a drive allele duplicates on average $\g{D}(\n{D}^{t, x}, \n{W}^{t, x})$ times, as defined in equation \eqref{eq:gD}, and a wild-type allele duplicates on average $\g{W}(\n{D}^{t, x}, \n{W}^{t, x})$, as defined in equation \eqref{eq:gW}.
+During one time unit, a drive allele duplicates on average $\g{D}(\n{D}^{t, x}, \n{W}^{t, x})$ times, as defined in Eq.\eqref{eq:gD}, and a wild-type allele duplicates on average $\g{W}(\n{D}^{t, x}, \n{W}^{t, x})$, as defined in Eq.\eqref{eq:gW}.
 One allele (drive or wild-type) disappears at rate $1$ within one time unit, corresponding to the death of an individual carrying it.
 To model the number of new alleles and removed alleles, we use Poisson distributions with these respective means.
 A Poisson distribution corresponds to the number of events observed during a time interval of given length, when the waiting time between two consecutive events is given by an exponential distribution.
 For one type of event, under an exponential distribution, the expected future waiting time is independent of waiting time already passed.

 Second, we consider migration: at each time step, an allele migrates with probability $m$ outside its original site.
 It goes to one neighbouring spatial site, either on the right or on the left, with equal probabilities.
 To model this event, we use two Bernoulli distributions: one with probability $m$ to determine if the individual migrates, the second with probability $\frac{1}{2}$ in case of success, to determine the welcoming site (right or left).